Launching the Print-Rite Brand in Russia

-Stanislav Malinskiy interviews Roman Samoilov about Russian sanctions and building a brand with Print-Rite.
+Stanislav Malinskiy interviews Roman Samoilov about launching the Print-Rite brand in Russia.

 Your company, Office Assistant, the distributor of Cactus, G&G, MSE, Static Control, Pantum, and CET products, begins to supply Print-Rite products on the Russian market.
 Why have you decided to add to your already broad range of brands?
 What tasks do you set before your team in this connection?